ParlocameonTheDev/BPP/README.md

 White Pill : Decreases your block cooldown while decreasing your health.

+Wounding Ammunition : Bullets that drastically slow your targets.

 Yellow Pill : Increases your attack speed while decreasing your movement speed.

 ---